 Looking for the best things to do in Bangkok?
-The Thai capital has endless attractions, activities and tourist sites.
-It’s no wonder that Bangkok one of the top travel destinations in Thailand.
+The Thai capital has endless attractions, activities, and tourist sites.
+It’s no wonder that Bangkok is one of the top travel destinations in Thailand.

 Most tourists find Bangkok chaotic and messy, but there’s plenty to discover here.
-Among the top tourist attractions in Bangkok you’ll discover plenty shrines, temples, and crowded streets.
+Among the top tourist attractions in Bangkok, you’ll discover plenty of shrines, temples, and crowded streets.

 Bangkok is also a unique mix of modernity and tradition.
-It’s not unusual to see Buddhist monks on their smartphones or air conditioned malls steps away from ancient wat (temples).
+It’s not unusual to see Buddhist monks on their smartphones or in air-conditioned malls steps away from ancient wat (temples).